Galway – Clare – County Trail Ride Itinerary

 Leaving the sheltered pasture we are heading this morning for the top of the hills overlooking endless woods and grazing land to the north, west and south.

-Long before we get there we can spot way under us the sandy shores of Lough Graney where we are heading for.
-After lunch our trail ride goes along the water and then we will be splashing right across the refreshing lake with our horses!
+Long before we get there, we can spot the sandy shores of Lough Graney where we are heading for.
+On this ride, we will be splashing right across the gentle lapping lake with our horses!

-The ride in the later afternoon takes us through typical farmland of rural Ireland with its juicy green fields and the endless old stone walls surrounding the peacefully grazing sheep and cattle.
+The ride in the later afternoon takes us through typical farmland of rural Ireland with its fresh green fields and the endless old stone walls surrounding the peacefully grazing sheep and cattle.

 Day 5 - Wednesday